Tuesday, October 26, 2021

 CI is a rapidly growing sector of AI, and has given rise to a new generation of AI-driven products such as Gong, Outreach, RingDNA, and more.
 Applications, driven by CI, are able to monitor, extract, and analyze contextual insights and conversation intelligence in real-time to automate workflows, increase revenue, elevate productivity, and provide more pleasant and innovative customer experiences.

-Building and extending applications with CI-enabled functionalities and experiences no longer require developers to have any working knowledge of building or training their own machine learning models, due to conversation intelligence API providers like AWS, Google, Symbl.ai and a wide array of various providers.
+Building and extending applications with CI-enabled functionalities and experiences no longer require developers to have any working knowledge of building or training their own machine learning models.
 Hitting a few end points is all it takes to enable CI-driven experiences.
+Some of the real life examples of how CI is being leveraged in everyday applications are products for sales and revenue intelligence, Agent Coaching, webinar platforms, accessibility, compliance, recruitment and more.

 The good news is you've built an amazing API for your customers and partners, but the bad news is that's the easy part.
 The hard part is getting them to actually use the API, ensure they are successful, and create advocates to tell others about how incredible your platform is.
 So how do you go about building a vibrant ecosystem of developers around your API?
 Where do you invest?
 Do you hire a Developer Relations team?
 A Developer Marketing team?
 Technical Writers?
 Sponsor a million events?
 And how do you manage budget and expectations to ensure long term success???
 In this session we'll take a look at some of the most successful communities, how they've become successful, and how you too can build a vibrant developer ecosystem without breaking the bank.